Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 I had one boss as a pathological liar.

-Could not handle it.
+I could not handle it.

 I said, you know, Jay, I'm not buying any of this.

-I'm not buying who you know, I'm not buying where you've worked, I'm not buying what you've done.
+I'm not buying what you've done.

 Two hours later, I got a phone call from the owner of the radio station.

-We think that you're having some psychological problems and that you uh we need to let you go.
+We think that you're having some psychological problems and that you we need to let you go.

-So I got a can for it.
+It's like I can for it.

 These things are out there.

-Uh, and it's always oriented toward people of achievement, people of success, people who've reached the highest rung of the ladder at whatever they're choosing to do.
+There's an end game to this, and it's always oriented toward people of achievement, people of success, people who've reached the highest rung of the ladder at whatever they're choosing to do.

 There's something wrong with them, and it's just not fair.